According to a recent survey, 54% of employers believe soft skills are highly important.

 10. Interpersonal skills

-Interpersonal skills refer to your ability to communicate well and interact with others, maintain relationships, and otherwise leave a positive impression on people.
+Interpersonal skills refer to your ability to communicate and interact with others, maintain relationships, and otherwise leave a positive impression on people.

 Interpersonal skills are used every day in most industries as you interact and communicate with co-workers and management.
 However, they’re especially vital for people who work in industries like customer service, recruitment and HR, realty, or financial planning.